-When people buy organic produce they assume it has been cultivated in concert with sound agroecological principles.
-Unfortunately, our current organic regulations do nothing to prevent well-funded corporations from turning some of our most precious and biodiverse wildlands into organic-certified monocropped farms.
+When people buy organic produce they like to assume that it has been cultivated in concert with sound and sustainable environmental principles.
+In fact, our current organic regulations do nothing to prevent well-funded corporations from transforming irreplaceable wildlands rich in biodiversity with large-scale and largely mono-cropped organic farms.

-Burning down rainforests to plant organic soybeans, or irrigating deserts to build factory-farmed organic dairies runs contrary to the fundamental bio-stewardship tenets that must govern organic certification.
+Burning down rainforests to plant organic soybeans, or irrigating deserts to build a factory-farmed dairy that produces organic milk are acts that run contrary to the fundamental agroecological tenets that must continue to govern organic certification.